 Sprains: A sprain is a stretched or torn ligament, which is a tissue that connects bones at a joint.
 Twisting, falling or getting hit can cause a sprain.
 Symptoms include brusing, swelling, pain and inability to move your joint.

 Tendonitis: Tendonitis is the severe swelling of a tendon (flexible connective tissue that connects muscle to the bone) caused by repeated injury to that area of the body.
 Symptoms include pain and soreness around a joint.
+Learn about tendon pain.

 Strains: A strain is a stretched or torn tendon or muscle.
 Tendons connect muscle to the bone, and these tissues can be strained by pulling or twisting.
 Symptoms include swelling, muscle spasms, pain and difficulty moving the muscle.

 Osteoporosis: Osteoporosis means “porous bones.”
 It is a condition in which bones lose calcium content, becoming more fragile and apt to break.

 Fractures: A fracture is a break (usually in a bone).
 If the bone punctures the skin, then it is called a compound fracture.
 Fractures may be caused by sports injuries, falls, car accidents.
 It may also be caused by overuse or by osteoporosis.